 Who this headphone benefits?

 As alluded to in the open, this is a very versatile headphone that handles a wide variety of genres including:

-It’s bread and butter is most definitely for Rock music.
+Its bread and butter are most definitely for Rock music.
 This is in part due to the mid-range as well as the bass not drowning out other frequencies.
 The treble also has a lot to do with it.